 Content warning: This article contains references to abuse and sexual assault.

-At the heart of Cherokee-American Rebecca Nagle’s fight to make the American judiciary accessible is a desire to reclaim Native truths and counter the erasure of Indigenous narratives.
+As per Jensen, at the heart of Cherokee-American Rebecca Nagle’s fight to make the American judiciary accessible is a desire to reclaim Native truths and counter the erasure of Indigenous narratives.

 In a Tuesday evening Pierson College Tea, the journalist, activist and creator of the podcast “This Land” spoke on her groundbreaking work in the recent Supreme Court case Haaland v.
 Brackeen, which regards the Indian Child Welfare Act — a 1978 law passed by Congress that allows tribal governments to regulate custody of Indigenous children.
 She also discussed the importance of media representations of the case.

 “Until we have a public that understands what tribal sovereignty is and why it’s important, I think it’s very unlikely that we’re going to have federal judges and members of Congress [who will] also believe [in] that,” Nagle said.
 “The ignorance of the American Republic is shared.”

 The talk was moderated by Rebecca Plumage, a research fellow at the NYU-Yale American Indian Sovereignty Project.
 At the start of the talk, Plumage introduced Nagle, remarking that she had completed a “tremendous amount of work” covering the ongoing Supreme Court case.

 A white couple in Texas — Chad and Jennifer Brackeen — has ignited a national conversation on the adoption of Native American children.
 Looking to gain custody of the half-sister of their adopted Navajo and Cherokee son, despite resistance from tribal nations, they filed a lawsuit that could potentially overturn the ICWA.